jaimeprojects/jaimeprojects.github.io/_portfolio/portfolio-1.md

 The original plan was to have the unit link with the school network.
 However I later learned that the type of network utilized by the school was incompatible with my unit.

 # My Solution
-I designed several iternation at my on campus lab and 3D printed the enclsosures for testing.
-Most enclosures had the minimal amount ports
+I designed several iterations at my on campus lab and 3D printed the enclsosures for testing.
+Most enclosures had the minimal amount ports.
+For the networking I simply used a standard Wlan network to connect my device for testing.

+# Stretch Goals
+* using additional position sensors I wanted to add a cycle recognition feature so that you could see live what stage the wash was in.

+### Other Docs
+[Here](https://drive.google.com/open?id=1gRtXX9cHztKwmjANzcIc4jyLvEAVqZaw) is a small introduction to the project that I had made to pitch for an on campus program.